noelbundick/website/content/posts/My-On-Demand-Azure-Dev-Box/index.md

 Or maybe I'm this guy

-{% asset_img complicated.jpg "If you're reading this, I have bad news.
-You're probably this guy or gal as well" %}
+{{% img "complicated.jpg" "If you're reading this, I have bad news.
+You're probably this guy or gal as well" %}}

 What do you think?
 Is there anything you would add or remove to make this more useful to you?